 Creating a plan and implementing control measures can help manage cash flow.
 Policies and procedures also limit the amount of money spent on on-hand products.
 Improved cash flow can also occur from buying lower cost products when they are available.
 Lower-cost products save money, as well as giving the company a cost advantage in the marketplace.

 Need help developing effective inventory planning?
-Visit the Demand Solutions website to speak with a professional.
+Visit the Business Name website to speak with a professional.

 2 people like this post.